SEO & Visibility

 • BreadcrumbList (unique per page)

-• FAQPage (unique per page with FAQs)
+• FAQPage (unique per page where FAQ appears)

 • Product (unique per product)